RuneLabsxyz/ponzi-docs/docs/🤖 Agents/the-future.md

 The Ponzi Land AI system will be **the first** of its kind to create:
 ✅ **Autonomous AI economies that run 24/7.**
 ✅ **AI-driven market behavior, evolving without developer input.**
-✅ **Player-AI interaction through social media and economic influence.**
+✅ **Characters that bring life to the world both onchain and offchain.**

-This is**an experiment in AI-powered on-chain financial entities.**
+This is **an experiment in AI-powered on-chain financial entities and social characters.**

 👉 _The question isn’t whether you can outplay the AI—the question is whether you can control it._